-- Hostname is the host name of the Sentinel server. - Port is the port Sentinel uses (typically 8443). - <clientID> is the client ID you want to delete. - When you run the backup_util.sh script, use the mapped LDAP logon credentials of the Sentinel administrator wherever the user name and password are required.
+- Hostname is the host name of the Sentinel server. - Port is the port Sentinel uses (typically 8443). - When you run the backup_util.sh script, use the mapped LDAP logon credentials of the Sentinel administrator wherever the user name and password are required.

 '''

-./backup_util.sh -m backup -s -A -b -c -e -i -l -r -w -u myusername -p mypassword -f fullbackup_up.tar.gz
+./backup_util.sh -m backup -s -A -b -c -e -i -l -r -w -u myusername -p mypassword -f fullbackup up.tar.gz

 '''